umiSirya/Weather_Prediction_capstone_project/README.md

 5. <strong>Data Splitting:</strong>I divided the dataset into three parts to ensure robust model performance: 70% for training, 15% for validation, and 15% for testing.
 This approach helps in training the model effectively, fine-tuning it, and evaluating its performance on unseen data.

-<h3> Step 1: Loading of Data and Understanding the Dataset </h3>
-The first step is loading the data and understanding the dataset which involves reviewing the dataset's columns, types, and summary statistics to gain insights into the data.

-<h3> Step 2: Identify Key Attributes </h3>
-These are the most important features or columns that provide valuable information for analysis and model building.

-<h3> Step 3: EDA - Exploring the Dataset </h3>
-EDA involves visually and statistically exploring a dataset to uncover patterns, trends, and relationships.

-<h3> Step 4: Data Preprocessing </h3>
-Data preprocessing involves cleaning, transforming, and organizing raw data into a format that can be effectively used for analysis and model building.
-Some of the steps include checking for missing values, encoding, feature engineering among others.

-<h3> Step 6:</h3>
+# <h2>Training the Model</h2>
+<strong>the LSTM (Long Short-Term Memory) model</strong> to predict the UV index is an excellent choice due to its ability to handle sequential and time-series data effectively.
+Here's why:

+**Ability to Capture Temporal Patterns:** UV index data is inherently time-dependent, and LSTM models excel at capturing temporal patterns and dependencies in sequential data.

+**Handling Long-Term Dependencies:** LSTMs are designed to remember long-term dependencies, which is crucial for accurate UV index predictions, as past UV patterns can significantly influence future values.

+**Robustness to Noise and Variability:** The UV index can exhibit high variability due to factors like weather conditions and geographical changes.
+LSTMs are robust to such noise and can learn the underlying trends effectively.

+**Better Performance:** LSTMs often outperform traditional models in time-series forecasting tasks, leading to more accurate and reliable UV index predictions.

-<h3> Step 7:</h3>
+<h3> Evaluation Metrics</h3>

-<h3>Next Steps - Deploying UV Monitor & Sunscreen Guide</h3>
+# <h2>Final Stage - Deploying UV Monitor & Sunscreen Guide</h3>
-The next phase of my project involves deploying the UV Predictor & SPF Guide using Streamlit to create an interactive and user-friendly interface.
-Streamlit will enable users to input their city and receive real-time UV index predictions along with personalized sunscreen recommendations.
-By leveraging this platform, we aim to enhance accessibility and ensure users can make informed decisions about their sun protection with ease.
+The last phase of my project involves deploying the UV Predictor & SPF Guide using Streamlit to create an interactive and user-friendly interface.
+Streamlit will enable users to input their city(City in Kenya) and receive real-time UV index predictions along with personalized sunscreen recommendations.
+By leveraging this platform, I aim to enhance accessibility and ensure users can make informed decisions about their sun protection with ease.